NXP Semiconductors (NASDAQ:NXPI) Price Target Cut to $175.00

-NXP Semiconductors (NASDAQ:NXPI – Get Rating) had its price objective reduced by analysts at Susquehanna Bancshares from $200.00 to $175.00 in a report issued on Wednesday, Stock Target Advisor reports.
-Susquehanna Bancshares’ target price points to a potential upside of 20.81% from the company’s current price.
+NXP Semiconductors (NASDAQ:NXPI – Get Rating) had its target price lowered by equities researchers at Susquehanna from $200.00 to $175.00 in a research note issued to investors on Wednesday, The Fly reports.
+Susquehanna’s price objective indicates a potential upside of 20.81% from the stock’s previous close.

-A number of other analysts have also recently commented on the company.
-The Goldman Sachs Group dropped their price objective on NXP Semiconductors from $181.00 to $150.00 in a research report on Friday, July 15th.
-Susquehanna reduced their price objective on NXP Semiconductors from $200.00 to $175.00 in a research note on Wednesday.
-KeyCorp dropped their target price on NXP Semiconductors from $260.00 to $225.00 and set an “overweight” rating on the stock in a report on Wednesday.
-Cowen lifted their price objective on NXP Semiconductors from $190.00 to $200.00 in a report on Wednesday, July 27th.
-Finally, Piper Sandler lowered their price target on NXP Semiconductors from $175.00 to $160.00 in a report on Tuesday.
-One investment analyst has rated the stock with a sell rating, seven have issued a hold rating, seven have issued a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average price target of $185.79.
+NXPI has been the subject of a number of other reports.
+Needham & Company LLC decreased their price target on NXP Semiconductors from $225.00 to $200.00 in a report on Tuesday, October 25th.
+KeyCorp decreased their price target on NXP Semiconductors from $260.00 to $225.00 and set an “overweight” rating for the company in a report on Wednesday.
+Cowen boosted their price target on NXP Semiconductors from $190.00 to $200.00 in a report on Wednesday, July 27th.
+Cowen boosted their price target on NXP Semiconductors from $190.00 to $200.00 in a report on Wednesday, July 27th.
+Finally, Barclays downgraded NXP Semiconductors from an “overweight” rating to an “equal weight” rating and decreased their price target for the company from $200.00 to $140.00 in a report on Monday, October 24th.
+One analyst has rated the stock with a sell rating, seven have issued a hold rating, seven have issued a buy rating and one has issued a strong buy rating to the company.
+According to MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $185.79.

 NXP Semiconductors Company Profile